 You’re at a local retailer, or maybe even a winery, and wondering what you need to add to your cellar.
 Last time I checked, most everyone I know always has their smartphone on them.
 That said, you have 24/7 access to view your cellar and know where your gaps are.
 Never be caught again serving salmon for a dinner party and only having heavy Cabs in your cellar.

 Drank a wine you loved at a restaurant or party but afraid you’ll forget it.
 No problem.
-Simply scan the bottle or take a pic and add to your wish list in CT.
+Simply scan the bottle or take a pic and add it to your wish list in CT.
 It keeps track of everything you love but don’t yet have in your cellar so you can track it down later.

 CT offers all kinds of reports that let you easily select a printable format or export the information to Excel in case you need a printed back-up copy for offline reference.
 Electricity goes out?
 Piece o’ cake.
 Light some candles and pick a bottle off the list.